- Organization Chart

 Repair and Plasticity:

 The Repair and Plasticity Program leads NINDS research on traumatic brain injury (TBI), spinal cord injury, and peripheral nerve injury.
-Research covers the full spectrum from studies of mechanisms of immediate damage, through delayed effects in the hours after initial injury, to the laboratory development of interventions in animal models and clinical testing in people.
-The Program also supports fundamental studies of neural plasticity, that is, the ability of the brain and nervous system to change, including studies of neural stem cell biology.
-Neural plasticity has broad implications for recovery following injury or disease.
-The Repair and Plasticity Program also provides all NINDS programs with expertise in bioengineering and leads the Neural Interfaces Program, which for more than three decades has pioneered the development of devices that interface with the nervous system to restore lost functions.
-This program has made major contributions to the development of cochlear implants, technologies for deep brain stimulation (DBS), brain computer interfaces, and many other advances.
+Research covers the full spectrum, including mechanisms of immediate damage, delayed effects in the hours after initial injury, laboratory development of interventions that minimize damage or stimulate nervous system repair in animal models, and clinical testing in people.
+The Program also supports fundamental studies of neural plasticity, that is, the ability of the brain and nervous system to change, which has broad implications for recovery following injury or disease.
+This includes studies of stem cells in the nervous system, including recent studies that point to important role of brain stem cells in normal learning, even in adults.
+The first clinical trial of stem cell therapy for spinal cord injury is now underway in the private sector, building on years of basic research.
+The program leads the longstanding NINDS Neural Interfaces Program, which pioneered the entire field of devices that connect to the nervous system to compensate for lost functions, from early development of the first cochlear implants for the hearing impaired to recent brain computer interfaces that enable paralyzed people to control devices with their thoughts.
+Most recently, decades of investment have let to encouraging recent preliminary results in which electrical stimulation of the spinal cord, combined with intensive training on a treadmill, enabled patients with spinal cord injury to recover some voluntary movement and improve bowel, bladder, and sexual function.

-Budget Policy: The FY 2016 President’s Budget request is $142.616 million, an increase of $5.309 million or 3.86 percent, over the FY 2015 Enacted level.
+Budget Policy: The FY 2017 President’s Budget request is $142.402 million, a decrease of $0.455 million or 0.3 percent compared to the FY 2016 Enacted level.
 NINDS continues to balance investigator-initiated research and solicitations, including projects funded through the Institute’s translational research and clinical trials programs.
 Large observational studies, now underway, will provide critical information to improve clinical care for TBI and clinical trials of interventions.
-These studies include the Transforming Research and Clinical Knowledge in TBI (TRACK TBI) study of adults and children with TBI at 11 sites in the U.S. and the Multiple Medical Therapies for Pediatric TBI (ADAPT Trial), which will focus on 1000 children with severe TBI.
-Both of these studies are part of the continuing International TBI Research Initiative that was launched in FY 2014 in coordination with the European Union and the Canadian Institute of Health Research.
+These studies include the Transforming Research and Clinical Knowledge in TBI (TRACK TBI) study of adults and children with TBI at 11 sites in the U.S. and the Multiple Medical Therapies for Pediatric TBI (ADAPT Trial), which is focused on 1000 children with severe TBI.
+Both of these studies are part of the continuing International TBI Research Initiative in coordination with the European Union and the Canadian Institute of Health Research.
 These studies use the NINDS TBI Common Data Elements, developed with other Federal agencies and the international research community, and the NIH-Department of Defense led Federal Interagency TBI Informatics System (FITBIR) database to encourage sharing of data.
 With regard to the important public health issues of sports related TBI, NINDS will continue to work closely with the Foundation for NIH (fNIH) Sports and Heath Research Program.
 The fNIH created this program with a major donation from the National Football League.
-The program has launched two major cooperative projects to define the scope of long-term changes that occur in the brain years after a head injury or after multiple concussions and to improve diagnostic criteria, as well as several pilot projects.
-In 2016, the Neural Interfaces Program, will continue to solicit and support projects to translate advanced neural prosthetics and other devices up to and through “first in human” clinical demonstrations.
-NINDS supports device development through a series of funding opportunity announcements coordinated with NINDS Office of Translational Research and issued in FY 2014.
+The program has launched major cooperative projects to define the scope of long-term changes that occur in the brain years after a head injury or after multiple concussions and to improve diagnostic criteria.
+In 2017, the Neural Interfaces Program, will continue to solicit and support projects to translate advanced neural prosthetics and other devices up to and through “first in human” clinical demonstrations.
+NINDS supports device development through a series of funding opportunity announcements coordinated with NINDS Office of Translational Research.
 The Cooperative Research to Enable and Advance Translational Enterprises – Devices (CREATE-Devices) program provides funding mechanisms tailored to the unique needs of device development at various stages and to the different FDA device approval pathways.

 Systems and Cognitive Neuroscience:

-Budget Policy: The FY 2016 President’s Budget request is $242.749 million, an increase of $9.036 million or 3.86 percent, over the FY 2015 Enacted level.
+Budget Policy: The FY 2017 President’s Budget request is $201.629 million, a decrease of $0.644 million or 0.3 percent compared to the FY 2016 Enacted level.
 NINDS balances investigator initiated research and solicitations, including projects funded through the Institute’s translational research and clinical trials programs.
 Pain continues to be a major area of emphasis, with NINDS coordinating NIH activities through the NIH Pain Consortium.
-In 2015, the NINDS Office of Pain Policy, acting through the IPRCC, will lead the development of a federal pain research portfolio long term strategy.
+The NINDS Office of Pain Policy, acting through the IPRCC is leading the development of a federal pain research portfolio long term strategy, an effort that is informed by the comprehensive Federal Pain Research Portfolio Analysis.
 NINDS continues to support the NIH Pain Consortium Centers of Excellence for Pain Education, which act as hubs for the development, evaluation, and distribution of pain management curriculum resources for medical, dental, nursing and pharmacy schools to enhance and improve how health care professionals are taught about pain and its treatment.
-Other solicitations continuing in FY 2016 focus on chronic overlapping pain conditions, on the neurobiology of migraine, and on mechanisms, models, measurement, and management in pain research.
+Among the solicitations continuing in FY2017 are those that focus on chronic overlapping pain conditions, on migraine, and on developing the therapeutic potential of the endocannabinoid system for pain treatment.

 IRP conducts research on the NIH campus in Bethesda, Maryland.
 The Program spans basic and translational neuroscience, neurology, and neurosurgery, and maintains its historical strengths in neuromuscular diseases, neuroimmunology, membrane biochemistry and biophysics, and neurophysiology on the system and synaptic level.
-The Mark O. Hatfield Clinical Center on the NIH campus in Bethesda, which is a hospital totally dedicated to clinical research, and the NIH Porter Neuroscience Research Center, which integrates neuroscience across institutes and disciplinary boundaries, provide unique resources to the Intramural Research Program.
-In 2014, a Blue Ribbon Panel of distinguished extramural scientists reviewed the NINDS Intramural Research Program, based on extensive data on the program and on staff interviews.
-In September 2014, the panel reported specific recommendations to the NANDS Council on how to build on the IRP’s strengths, leverage opportunities, and overcome challenges, with the overall goal of enhancing the IRP’s contribution to the Institute’s mission.
-In its report, the panel noted that IRP has outstanding leadership, leads NIH in integrating science within and across Institutes, provides outstanding support for basic science in the context of the clinical mission, and is vigilant for opportunities to strengthen and expand that clinical mission.
+The Mark O. Hatfield Clinical Center on the NIH campus in Bethesda, which is a hospital totally dedicated to clinical research, and the Porter Neuroscience Research Center, which integrates neuroscience across NIH ICs and disciplinary boundaries, provide unique resources to the Intramural Research Program.
+A 2014 Blue Ribbon Panel of distinguished extramural scientists reviewed the NINDS Intramural Research Program.
+The panel noted that IRP has outstanding leadership, leads NIH in integrating science within and across NIH ICs, provides outstanding support for basic science in the context of the clinical mission, and is vigilant for opportunities to strengthen and expand that clinical mission.
 The panel also highlighted several areas of special scientific strength ranging from basic molecular neuroscience to imaging research, and specific clinical focus areas, such as neurogenetics, neuroimmunology, neurovirology, movement disorders, stroke, and surgical neurology.
+Clinical intramural investigators are carrying out innovative therapeutic studies, notably gene therapy studies in patients with Parkinson's disease and Giant Axonal Neuropathy and studies of dormant viral genes in ALS.

-Budget Policy: The FY 2016 President’s Budget request is $161.093 million, an increase of $1.595 million or 1 percent, over the FY 2015 Enacted level.
-The recommendations of the Blue Ribbon Panel and the parallel development of an IRP strategic plan and long term vision will guide the IRP in 2016 as it maintains its strengths in basic and translational neuroscience and recruits exceptional physician scientists to complement its strengths in clinical neuroscience.
-Based upon the recommendations of the blue ribbon panel the IRP plans to seek additional physician scientists in neurogenetics, neuroimmunology and neurovirology, stroke, movement disorders, and surgical neurology.
+Budget Policy: The FY 2017 President’s Budget request is $169.196 million, an increase of $3.318 million or 2.0 percent compared to the FY 2016 Enacted level.
+The recommendations of the Blue Ribbon Panel and the IRP strategic plan and long term vision will guide the IRP in 2016 as it maintains its strengths in basic and translational neuroscience and recruits exceptional physician scientists to complement its strengths in clinical neuroscience.
+Based upon the recommendations of the blue ribbon panel the IRP is seeking additional physician scientists in areas including neurogenetics, neuroimmunology and neurovirology, stroke, movement disorders, and surgical neurology.
 A goal will be to develop a central infrastructure to become a premier site for first-in-human trials of treatments for neurological disorders and stroke, which will require enhancing collaborations with neighboring hospitals and medical schools.
 The IRP will continue its collaborations through Center for Neuroscience and Regenerative Medicine (CNRM) with the Department of Defense, including the Walter Reed National Military Medical Center and the Uniformed Services University.
 CNRM, brings together clinicians and scientists across disciplines to catalyze innovative approaches to traumatic brain injury research.

 Research Management and Support (RMS):